meilisearch/documentation/references/documents.md

 Add a list of documents or replace them if they already exist.

-If you send an already existing document (same [id](/guides/main_concepts/documents.md#identifier)) the old document will be overwrite by the new document.
-Fields of the old document not present in the new document are removed.
+If you send an already existing document (same [id](/guides/main_concepts/documents.md#identifier)) the **whole existing document** will be overwritten by the new document.
+Fields previously in the document not present in the new document are removed.

 For a partial update of the document see [add or update documents route](/references/documents.md#add-or-update-documents).